oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Directory Configuration and Structure

-java integration tests are in feature/java-integration-tests branch on weblogic-kubernetes-operator project.
-Merged to develop branch.

 Directory structure of source code:

-A new module "integration-tests" is added to the maven project weblogic-kubernetes-operator.
+A new module "integration-tests" is added to the Maven project weblogic-kubernetes-operator.

 weblogic-kubernetes-operator/integration-tests - location of module pom.xml
-weblogic-kubernetes-operator/integration-tests/src/test/java - integration test(junit) classes and utility classes
+weblogic-kubernetes-operator/integration-tests/src/test/java - integration test(JUnit) classes and utility classes
 weblogic-kubernetes-operator/integration-tests/src/test/resources - properties files(see Configuration Files section) and other scripts

 Directory structure used for the test run: